ltebs-polimi/AY2122_II_Project-5/README.md

 Every library used and any function needed is clearly listed and commented troughout the code.

 #### $Data$
-In order to run the code, it's necessary to download the csv files produced by us during the sampling, when downloading this folder they will be automatically installed in the *dataset* path, allowingto easily run the code.
+In order to run the code, it's necessary to upload the csv files produced by us during the sampling.
+All the paths are stored in a distinct variable.

 The data consists in 11 csv files sampled from 11 different people, it's worth nothing that the file 'fabio_20220601_193018.csv' was discarted due to errors during the sampling procedure, thus we ended up with 10 different people, in order to guarantee inter-subject variabilty.